Introduction to 8 Steps (+)

 TEST DRIVE YOUR IDEA

 An in-depth review of the project in development, work completed and work to be done.
-Addresses current challenges with a focus on prioritizing next steps.
-(1 hour +)
+Focus is on current challenges, available and/or needed resources, goals, business model preference and prioritizing next steps.
+Flexible 30 or 60 minute sessions.
+Contact us for more information.

 Every inventor needs a mentor.
 Need help?